tilt-dev/tilt-extensions/min_tilt_version/README.md

 # Min Tilt Version

-Allows you to specify a minimum tilt version to run required this TiltFile
+Specify a minimum Tilt version to run this TiltFile

-Requiring a minimum will cause tilt to stop execution using `fail` api
+If the minimum version is not met, Tilt will stop executing using the `fail` api

 ## Usage

-Its advisable to include this as close to the top of the `Tiltfile` as possible.
+It's advisable to include this as close to the top of the Tiltfile as possible.

 Include patch version